-“With the shift from a pure equipment rental provider into a full-service solutions company, we are there for our customers throughout the entire lifecycle of equipment, and this entails a much more service-oriented and value-added approach than a purely transactional one.”
+“With the shift from a pure equipment rental provider into a full-service solutions company, we are there for our customers throughout the entire lifecycle of equipment.”

 Could you provide an overview of the company’s performance in FY24?

 In 2024, we registered record turnover, with robust, double-digit growth - the second year of successive rapid growth.
-Major milestones over the past two years include the introduction of the Manitou brand into our portfolio (which comprises of JLG and Linde Material Handling), and opening a new standalone Repair & Service Centre to cover customer’s Manitou equipment.
+Major milestones over the past two years include the introduction of the Manitou brand into our portfolio (which is comprised of JLG and Linde Material Handling), and opening a new standalone Repair & Service Centre to cover customers' Manitou equipment.
 Our offering has significantly broadened, and the introduction of the Manitou product range has allowed Eazi Access to start servicing underground mining units and develop this market.
 Manitou has a strong brand in South Africa, and Eazi Access’ footprint will help bring this brand closer to customers across the sub-Saharan region.
 We’re also offering, for the first time, Manitou TLBs, skid steer loaders, and forklifts.

 What drove the opening of the Repair and Service Center in Pretoria?